-The question on the use of a standard licensing schema was supplied with multiple choices, among which all that apply could be selected: no; yes, CLARIN licensing framework; yes, Creative Commons; yes, Open Data Commons; Others.
+The question on the use of a standard licensing schema was another multi-answer question.
+Answers could be selected from the following options: no; yes, CLARIN licensing framework; yes, Creative Commons; yes, Open Data Commons; Others.
 The results are presented in Figure 31.